The 16 Best Science Fiction Books for Adults to Read in 2022

 The Expanse Boxed Set: Leviathan Wakes, Caliban's War, and Abaddon's Gate by James S. A. Corey

 next, I have this series this is expanse series and there is the eighth book is coming out.
-I think but I only read the first three but they're absolutely amazing like I think a part of me kind of wants to read all of them before I recommend it to you but I know like all of them is gonna be absolutely amazing this is like a space Oprah like epic sci-fi.
+I think I only read the first three but they're absolutely amazing I think a part of me kind of wants to read all of them before I recommend them to you but I know all of them are gonna be absolutely amazing this is like a space Oprah like epic sci-fi.

 you're following these characters who have this job of carrying like ice from the Saturn rings to the belters and the belt is like people who live on the asteroid belts it's like a very like the world is ending and this one person kind of has to save it all but I absolutely love them like the way they're explained it's like so fast-paced it's constantly like a lot of action in the second one a third one you're flowing much more characters and in the first one you're just following two characters basically the captain of the ship who's hauling this ice for water to the bastard bells and you're also following this cop who is a belter and who kind of also kind of alcoholic and it's really interesting with these two people meet.